1. PURPOSE OF OUR POLICY

-7.2 We will take all reasonable precautions to protect an individual’s Personal Information from unauthorised access.
+7.2 We will take all reasonable precautions to protect an individual’s Personal Information from unauthorized access.
 This includes appropriately securing our physical facilities and electronic networks.

-7.5 If an individual suspects any misuse or loss of, or unauthorised access to, their Personal Information, they should let us know immediately.
+7.5 If an individual suspects any misuse or loss of, or unauthorized access to, their Personal Information, they should let us know immediately.

-7.6 We are not liable for any loss, damage or claim arising out of another person’s use of the Personal Information where we were authorised to provide that person with the Personal Information.
+7.6 We are not liable for any loss, damage, or claim to arise out of another person’s use of the Personal Information where we were authorized to provide that person with the Personal Information.

-7.7 Where there is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Information, then:
+7.7 Where there is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Information, then:

 - We will immediately establish the likelihood and severity of the resulting risk to wider rights and freedoms of natural persons;

 - If we determine there is a risk from the security breach, then we will immediately notify the relevant supervisory authority and provide all relevant information on the particular breach, and by no later than 72 hours after having first become aware of the breach;

 - If we determine there is a high risk from the security breach (a higher threshold than set for notifying supervisory authorities), we will immediately notify the affected individuals and provide all relevant information on the particular breach without undue delay.